gabriel-uzquiano/gabriel-uzquiano.github.io/guidelines.md

    - Which modal logics validate the reverse modal ontological argument?
    - Is there a principled reason to prefer one argument over the other?

-Both arguments have recently been discussed in Fritz, Lo, Schmidt, Symmetry Lost: A Modal Ontological Argument for Atheism, forthcoming in *Nous*.